City of Edinburgh

 Overview ⁞ City of Edinburgh is Scotland’s capital and a UNESCO World Heritage Site, famed for its medieval Old Town, Georgian New Town, and cultural festivals including the Edinburgh Fringe.
 It is a political, economic, and educational hub, with tourism and financial services as key industries.

-The administrative boundary of City of Edinburgh can be viewed on OpenStreetMap: District Boundary of City of Edinburgh.
+The administrative boundary of City of Edinburgh can also be viewed on OpenStreetMap: District Boundary of City of Edinburgh.

 Key Facts about City of Edinburgh